-The clinical "gold standard” assay typically detect target proteins down to the pM level (10-12 M), limiting its capability in early disease diagnosis where biomarker concentrations can be 3 orders of magnitude lower.
-By harnessing advantageous properties of nanomaterials and aptamers and/or Affimers, and also developing novel powerful amplifcation strategies, we are developing ultrasensitive PMN sensors that can specifically detect target disease biomarkers down to the atto-molar (10-18 M) regime, making it powerful tools for earlier detection and diagnosis of deadly diseases such as cancer (with Prof. Quirke, Leeds Institute of Cancer and Pathology; Dr Tomlinson & Prof. Stockley, Faculty of Biological Sciences).
+PMN Sensors: The clinical "gold standard” assay typically detect target proteins down to the pM level (10-12 M), limiting its capability in early disease diagnosis where biomarker concentrations can be 3 orders of magnitude lower.
+By harnessing advantageous properties of nanomaterials and aptamers and/or Affimers, and also developing novel powerful amplifcation strategies, we are developing ultrasensitive PMN sensors that can specifically detect target disease biomarkers down to the atto-molar (10-18 M) regime, making it powerful tools for earlier detection and diagnosis of deadly diseases such as cancer (with Prof. P Quirke, Leeds Institute of Cancer and Pathology; Dr DT Tomlinson & Prof. PG Stockley, Faculty of Biological Sciences).

-The emergence of resistant bacteria (e.g. MSRA, VRE) has created a major global health problem.
-Previously, in collaboration with Prof. McKendry (University College London) we have developed a novel microcantalever array based rapid screening method for vancomycin-muocpetide interactions (see Nature Nanotech.
+PMN Antibiotics: The emergence of resistant bacteria (e.g. MSRA, VRE) has created a major global health problem.
+Previously, in collaboration with Prof. RA McKendry (University College London) we have developed a novel microcantalever array based rapid screening method for vancomycin-muocpetide interactions (see Nature Nanotech.
 2008 and BBC highlight).
-We are developing novel PMN antibiotics to enhance the potency of existing antibiotics by exploiting multivalency and harnessing the intrinsic anti-bacterial properties of nanomaterials.
-As a result, the PMN antibiotics can offer a safer, faster, and more economical alternative to traditional medicinal chemistry approaches to combat the bacterial antibiotic resistance problem (with Dr O’Neil, Faculty of Biological Sciences, Leeds and Prof. Xingyu Jing, Southern University of Science and Technology, China).
+We are developing novel PMN antibiotics to enhance the potency of existing antibiotics by exploiting multivalency and harnessing intrinsic anti-bacterial properties of nanomaterials.
+As a result, the PMN antibiotics can offer a safer, faster, and more economical alternative to traditional medicinal chemistry approaches to combat the bacterial antibiotic resistance challenge (with Dr A O’Neil, Faculty of Biological Sciences, Leeds and Prof. Xingyu Jing, Southern University of Science and Technology, China).

 - BSc in Chemistry (UK 1st class equivalent), 1990